hnarayanan/kubernetes-django/README.md

 kubectl describe svc database
 ````

-### The first version of the Django app (orange) Gunicorn
+### Django app running within Gunicorn

-We begin with three app pods (copies of the app container) talking to
+We begin with three app pods (copies of the orange app container)
-the single database.
+talking to the single database.

 ````
 cd kubernetes/app